 Subs: Deric, López, Carrasco, Chabala, Weaver, Cummings, Driver

 D.C.
 United: Hamid; Korb, Riley, Woolard, Iapichino; Porter, Silva, Jeffrey, Pontius; De Rosario, Doyle

 Subs: Willis, Dykstra, Shanosky, Martin, DeLeon, Nyassi, Pajoy

 CONCACAF?
 Steph is leaving it behind in a glass case of emotion.
 Move on too with a fresh episode of The Pulp, where we explain the final MLS Playoff scenarios for the Dynamo.

 Tune in to ESPN 97.5 FM tonight for a new episode of Soccer Matters with Glenn Davis!
-Glenn will talk everything soccer, from the end of the transfer window to the Dynamo's last-gasp draw against Chicago and their upcoming matches against Columbus and New York.
+Glenn will look ahead to the final weekend in the MLS regular season and the Dynamo's crucial match at D.C.
+United.

 Tonight's episode airs from 7-9 p.m. and can be heard on the radio on 97.5 FM or online at www.espn975.com.

 The call-in number for the show is 713-780-3776.